Modern open-plan business office

 Version B: "Would it be possible to extend the deadline by three days?
 I want to make sure we deliver quality work."

 That said, over-confidence has its own pitfalls.
 Statements that don't leave room for discussion — "We need this done by Friday" without any context — can read as demanding or dismissive.
 The sweet spot is clear and direct language paired with acknowledgment of the other person's situation.
+You're not hedging to seem polite; you're being direct while remaining collaborative.

 Avoiding Casual Language in the Wrong Context